LCSB-BioCore/COBREXA.jl/docs/src/tutorials/2_analysis.md

 ## Flux variability analysis

-FVA is implemented in [`flux_variability_analysis`](@ref), which returns the usual matrix of minimal and maximal feasible flux for each reaction in the model.
+FVA is implemented in [`flux_variability_analysis`](@ref), which returns the usual matrix of minimal and maximal feasible fluxes for each reaction in the model.

 The result of calling `flux_variability_analysis(m, GLPK.Optimizer)` may look